sachetutekar/-IPSVIP/README.md

 <b>Project idea – The iris flowers have different species and you can distinguish them based on the length of petals and sepals.
 This is a basic project for machine learning beginners to predict the species of a new iris flower.
 Hope you like it.</b>

+# Loan Prediction using Machine Learning Project:

+<b>Project idea – The idea behind this ML project is to build a model that will classify how much loan the user can take.
+It is based on the user’s marital status, education, number of dependents, and employments.
+You can build a linear model for this project.
+Hope you like it.</b>

 I got to have hands-on experience on:
 <li>Python
 <li>Machine Learning